 In the 16th and 17th centuries respectively, Aleppo experienced an important development in soap making: small factories were replaced by large ones, which were able to guarantee a larger production volume.
 Most of these buildings were not built specifically for the production of soap, but were still used by soap manufacturers as soap factories.
 The ground floor and upper floor of the buildings were rebuilt according to production needs.

 These changes to the buildings make it difficult to identify special plans of the soap factories or to recognize their age at all.
 Nevertheless, there are some soap factories known to have existed since the 19th century.
-The Zanabili soap factory, outside the Bab an-Nasr, and the Jubayli soap factory, in the Bab an-Nasr quarter, are among the oldest factories in Aleppo, dating back to the middle or end of the 18th century.
+The Zanabili soap factory, outside the Bab an-Nasr, and the Jubayli soap factory, in the Bab an-Nasr quarter, are among the oldest factories in Aleppo, are even dating back to the middle or end of the 18th century.

 Despite the great importance of the traditional soap factories in Aleppo, their number in the old part of the city declined sharply during the 20th century, with a mere six soap factories spread over two areas.
 The first area is Bab Qinnasrin, where the Sabouni and aj-Jubayli factories are located.
 The second area is Bab an-Nasr, where the two soap factories Zanabili and another factory of the Jubayli family are located, right next to the ar-Ridaiya school (Ottoman school).
 Another soap factory of the Zanabili family is located directly in front of Bab an-Nasr.
 The Muqayyiad family owns a soap factory northwest of the Citadel.
 Finally, the Fansa soap factory, later used for a different purpose, is located in Khan al-Qadi.